Mary Elizabeth McCracken: Childhood

-Education: A Cosmopolitan Journey in Schooling
+Education

-In the fall of 1916, Mary Elizabeth began school at the Shanghai American School, a private school that was two to three blocks away from the family's residence at 8 Darroch Road in Shanghai.
+In the fall of 1916, McCracken began school at the Shanghai American School, a private school that was two to three blocks away from the family's residence at 8 Darroch Road in Shanghai.
 She was pulled everyday to school in a long wagon by her mother.
-As Mary Elizabeth had to be carried to class and recess, her mother often had to be present to perform such a duty.
+As McCracken had to be carried to class and recess, her mother often had to be present to perform such a duty.

-After the family moved to the United States in 1920, it was a challenge to find a school for Mary Elizabeth to attend.
-Only when a druggist from the neighborhood allowed an employee to carry Mary Elizabeth was she able to finally attend a school.
+After the family moved to the United States in 1920, finding a school for McCracken proved challenging.
+Only when a druggist from the neighborhood allowed an employee to carry McCracken was she able to finally attend a school.
 Eventually, in 1924, she went to the Watson Home in Pittsburgh, Pennsylvania for both treatment and schooling.
 She stayed there until she completed high school.

-In the fall of 1927, Mary Elizabeth followed in her older sister Helen McCracken Fulcher's footsteps and attended Lake Erie College.
+In the fall of 1927, McCracken followed in her older sister Helen's footsteps and attended Lake Erie College.
 She roomed with Helen the first year and her other sister Margaret for the following two years.
-Her sisters helped wheelchair and carry her during these times.
-The college faculty was very interested in Mary Elizabeth and her attitude towards learning.
-Mary Elizabeth developed a liking for history, learned how to swim, and joined archery during college.
+Her sisters helped with her wheelchair and carried her during these times.
+The college faculty was very interested in McCracken and her attitude towards learning.
+McCracken developed a liking for history, learned how to swim, and joined the archery team during college.

-After graduating from Lake Erie College, Mary Elizabeth went on to study at the University of Pennsylvania.
+After graduating from Lake Erie College, McCracken went on to study at the University of Pennsylvania.
 She studied biology and received her Master of Arts in Anatomy.

-As she told her father Josiah Calvin McCracken she was interested in attending medical school, her father invited her to study under him in China.
+As she told her father she was interested in attending medical school, he invited her to study under him in China.
 She ended up attending Women's Christian Medical College in Shanghai.
 She did so well in anatomy that the second year she was at the school she taught the subject herself.
-She later transferred to St. John's University, continuing to teach anatomy.
+McCracken later transferred to St. John's University, continuing to teach anatomy.
 She completed a year of internship at the Refugee Hospital and then received her graduation diploma at the head of her class in 1939.